 The BC Business Summit held on November 1st in Vancouver highlighted that BC businesses are missing out on opportunities by being too risk averse.

-The Consulate of France in Vancouver and the national agency for investments Business France Canada will hold a breakfast roundtable with Canadian companies interested in doing business in France to help assess investment opportunities and how to cease the CETA agreement, on November 17th at the Vancouver Club.
+The Consulate of France in Vancouver and the national agency for investments Business France Canada held a breakfast roundtable with Canadian companies interested in doing business in France to help assess investment opportunities and how to cease the CETA agreement, on November 17th at the Vancouver Club.

-Canadian companies who invested in France such as Press reader, Stemcell Technologies or Sierra Wireless will share their success stories and how they accelerated their business.
+Canadian companies who invested in France such as Press reader, Stemcell Technologies or Sierra Wireless shared their success stories and how they accelerated their business.